MSaeedShaikh/Assignment1_AWS_CE/docs/iam.md

 ## Policy: UniEvent-S3-Policy

-The inline policy attached to `UniEvent-EC2-Role` grants access to the `unievent-media-bucket` S3 bucket only.
+The inline policy attached to `UniEvent-EC2-Role` grants access to the `unievent-media-bucket-706257133013-eu-north-1-an` S3 bucket only.

 ```json
 {